|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 In late 1962 I witnessed numerous news reports to the effect that the American spacecraft Mariner 2 had reported that the surface temperature on Venus was far higher than had previously been anticipated.
 The high surface temperature was later found to be due to a high partial pressure of CO2 in the atmosphere of Venus.

 In 1965 I visited the Columbia ice fields in the Rocky Mountains with my parents.
 At that time the Athabasca glacier came down almost to the Banff to Jasper highway.
 At that time there was a small stream of icy fluid flowing out from under the bottom of the glacier.
 However, there were no obvious melt pools or other similar signs of melting on top of the glacier.
 About 1991 I returned to the Columbia Ice Fields.
 During my 26 year absence the glacier had receded about 1 km and had lost much of its volume.
 There was a substantial river of icy fluid flowing out from under the foot of the glacier.
-References: Columbia Icefield, Jasper National Park of Canada, Columbia Icefield and Athabasca Glacier Data.
+References: Columbia Icefield, Columbia Icefield and Athabasca Glacier Data.